HydratedKing/HydratedKing/_posts/2022-10-21-Review-Blog-2.md

 The term “we” is used constantly throughout this article, which you would expect considering there’s so much data and research that was put into making this project.
 I think it would be good to give credit to the other members who contributed to the research that went into this project instead of putting one name on the entire thing.

 ## Findings/Usability
 The website's UI is incredibly user-friendly and fluid.
-You are immediately presented with information that is presented to you in an interactive way.
-As previously stated, You can select any team in the league from a drop-down menu and examine who they selected in a specific draft class compared to the top players available when that player was selected.
+Most of the information that is given is presented in an interactive way.
+As previously stated, you can select any team in the league from a drop-down menu and examine who they selected in a specific draft class compared to the top players available when that player was selected.
 The players in the section are also color-coded to give the user context as to who’s considered the better player.

 Additionally, When viewing the draft percentages of a team, you can click on a team and view every player that the team has drafted since 1989.
 You can also see the draft grades given by the site and the number of better players available when that player was selected.
 Below is an example of this from the Portland Trailblazers